Mr-Charlesworth/flask-auth-demo/README.md

 - Have a look at the navbar in [base.html](./templates/base.html) to see how the user is used to show the logged in state and to show/hide specific navbar items

-## Big Brain Task
+## Other Stuff To Do

-The main 'big brain' task is to understand this code, but here are something other things to do:
+The main task is to understand this code.
+When you have done that, try this:

 - Have a look at [initdb.sql](./initdb.sql) which was used to create the database.
 - You will see that there is a table for messages.